Permethrin: Insecticide

-Permethrin acts on the nerve cell membrane to disrupt the sodium channel current by which the polarization of the membrane is regulated.
-Delayed repolarization and paralysis of the pests are the consequences of this disturbance.

-Pest control / effectiveness and persistence
+Pest control

 In agriculture, permethrin is mainly used on cotton, wheat, maize, and alfalfa crops.
 Its use is controversial because, as a broad-spectrum chemical, it kills indiscriminately; as well as the intended pests, it can harm beneficial insects, including honey bees, as well as cats and aquatic life.

 Permethrin kills ticks and mosquitoes on contact with treated clothing.
 A method of reducing deer tick populations by treating rodent vectors involves stuffing biodegradable cardboard tubes with permethrin-treated cotton.
 Mice collect the cotton for lining their nests.
 Permethrin on the cotton kills any immature ticks feeding on the mice.

 Permethrin is used in tropical areas to prevent mosquito-borne disease such as dengue fever and malaria.
 Mosquito nets used to cover beds may be treated with a solution of permethrin.
 This increases the effectiveness of the bed net by killing parasitic insects before they are able to find gaps or holes in the net.
 Personnel working in malaria-endemic areas may be instructed to treat their clothing with permethrin as well.

 Permethrin is the most commonly used insecticide worldwide for the protection of wool from keratinophagous insects such as Tineola bisselliella.

 To better protect soldiers from the risk and annoyance of biting insects, the British and US armies are treating all new uniforms with permethrin.

 Permethrin (as well as other long-term pyrethroids) is effective over several months, in particular when used indoors.
 International studies report that permethrin can be detected in house dust, in fine dust, and on indoor surfaces even years after the application.
 Its degradation rate under indoor conditions is approximately 10% after 3 months.

 Resistance

 In Aedes aegypti permethrin resistance is via "knockdown resistance" (kdr) mutations which is common to pyrethroids and DDT.
 This differs to the most common mechanism of insecticide resistance evolution which is selection for preexisting, low-frequency alleles.
 García et al. 2009 found that a kdr allele has rapidly spread throughout Mexico and become dominant there.

+Historically, permethrin has been noted to be a highly effective treatment for scabies, however resistance appears to be on the rise.
+In a recent European study, permethrin resistant-scabies was noted in nearly 3 out of 4 cases.
+In this population, treatment with benzyl benzoate had a considerably higher cure rate.
+In general continued permethrin-efficacy depends on local epidemiological trends, and cannot necessarily be taken for granted.